vuo/vuo/documentation/api/DevelopingNodeClasses.md

 ## Type-converter nodes

-In the Vuo Editor, when the user attempts to connect a cable between ports of different types (for example, @ref VuoInteger to @ref VuoReal), the connection is bridged by a type-converter node (for example, @vuoNode{Convert Integer to Real}) if one is available.
+In the Vuo editor, when the user attempts to connect a cable between ports of different types (for example, @ref VuoInteger to @ref VuoReal), the connection is bridged by a type-converter node (for example, @vuoNode{Convert Integer to Real}) if one is available.
 This type-converter node is rendered in a special collapsed form and is attached to the input port to which it's connected.
 Currently, only certain built-in nodes may be used as type converters.
 Support is planned to allow any node with a single data-and-event input port and a single data-and-event output port of a different type to be used as a type converter.
 The Vuo Renderer decides when a node should be rendered as a collapsed, attached type converter, based on its connections to other nodes.